Discover it Miles vs. Bank of America Travel Rewards credit card

 The Discover it Miles is targeted to consumers with good credit or better, so you may be eligible if you have a FICO score of 670 or higher.

 Why should you get the Bank of America Travel Rewards credit card?

-Points can be redeemed for a statement credit to cover travel and dining purchases, gift cards, or a check or direct deposit to an eligible Bank of America or Merrill account.
+Points can be redeemed for gift cards, statement credits to cover travel and dining purchases, or checks or direct deposits to an eligible Bank of America or Merrill account.

 Recommended credit score

 The Bank of America Travel Rewards credit card is targeted to consumers with good credit or better, so you may be eligible with a FICO score of 670 or higher.

 The bottom line